 3.1 At a high level, what is the level of concern over, and scrutiny given to, unilateral conduct (e.g., abuse of dominance)?

-The Commission is currently actively pursuing abuse of dominance cases, with a focus on the digital market.
-In recent times, the Commission has fined Google in three separate cases, and is currently investigating Google again, as well as Facebook, Apple and Amazon.
+The Commission is currently actively pursuing abuse of dominance cases, with an ongoing focus on the digital market.